Gonzalo2408/CardiacOCT-project/README.md

 ### 2D approach

 For the 2D approach, the slices that did not contain any label were omitted.
 Thus, each slice for every pullback in the dataset was saved to a single NifTI file.
 In addition, each channel in the slice (RGB values) were saved separately as well, obtaining 3 files for each frame in the pullback.
 Similiary, each segmentation frame was saved in a different NifTI file.
-In this case, the segmentation is 1-dimensional, so there was no need to create a file for each dimension
+In this case, the segmentation is 1-dimensional, so there was no need to create a file for each dimension.

+### 3D approach

+For the 3D version of the nnUNet, a sparse trainer was used.
+In this case, the loss function is computed using slices that contain annotattions in each 3D volume.
+The frames that do not contain any label have a segmentation map that only contains -1, in order to the algorithm to detect unlabeled data.
+The preprocessing steps are very similar to the 2D model, in which each pullback is separated into its RGB values and each volume is saved separately in different NifTI files.
+Then, the main difference is that now whole 3D volumes are saved, rather than single 2d frames.